- 1 Plus500 Review and Insights

 Plus500 Review and Insights

 Crucially, it’s important to remember that when you’re thinking of using a CFD broker, you do put your money at risk.
 Any trading strategy comes with its risks.
-However, a vastmajority of retail investor accounts do lose money when trading CFDs with the Plus500 platform.
+However, a vast majority of retail investor accounts do lose money when trading CFDs with the Plus500 platform.
 With that in mind, you should never put your money into a CFD trading system if you can’t afford to lose it.

 Pros and Cons of the Plus500 Platform

-Unfortunately, in terms of negatives, you will only get a limited product portfolio from Plus500, and the financing rates are relatively high.
 What’s more, there are minimal tools available for research.
 You’ll struggle to find information in the form of recommendations, news feeds, or fundamental data available.

-Plus500 Review Of Trading Fees and Costs
+Review Of Plus500 Trading Fees and Costs

 In terms of financing fees per year, however, you can expect to pay a little bit more than you would with most providers.
 As you may already know, brokers usually charge financing rates for customers that hold leveraged positions for longer than 24 hours.
-The financing fees available for Plus500 are only available on the trading platform.
+The financing fees available for this platform are only available on the trading platform.
 Unfortunately, the calculation method used to provide those fees isn’t as clear as it should be.
 It’s also worth noting that Plus500 has the right to change its fees whenever it chooses.

 In terms of non-trading fees – the costs are relatively average.
 For instance, the withdrawal fee isn’t too bad, and you can make up to five withdrawals for free per month.
 After that, you’ll pay around $10 per withdrawal.
 Additionally, bank transfers are only $6.
 If you’re not active on your account, the fees are relatively high.
 With three months of inactivity, you’ll be chargeda $10 fee per quarter.